LEARN ABOUT THE RICH HISTORY OF SAKE MAKING

 A Stroll of Discovery Across Time

 As one of the best museums in San Francisco, our Sake Museum offers an experience you won't find anywhere else.
 Everything in our gallery ranges from 1900 to 1940.
 Centuries-past methods of brewing sake were extensive and included many different tools, which you'll find in our exhibition.
-Each of these artifacts played a significant role in the step of brewing sake, which we will outline briefly:
+Each of these artifacts played a significant role in the steps of sake brewing, which we will outline briefly:

 Polishing: The Toji polished the rice grains to a specific ratio depending on what kind of sake they were making.
 Junmai sake has a polishing rate of 70%, while Daiginjo has a rate of 50%.
 The higher the polishing, the more labor-intensive the process is.
 This step removes proteins and fats and exposes more of the starch for a purer flavor.